rhm-1697/AccessViz/README.md

 This repository does **not** include the Travel Time Matrix data itself (13,000+ files, several GB) — it's excluded via `.gitignore`.

-1. Download the Travel Time Matrix dataset (2013 / 2015 / 2018) and the `MetropAccess_YKR_grid.shp` shapefile from the [source linked in the course materials].
+1. Download the Travel Time Matrix dataset (2013 / 2015 / 2018) and the `MetropAccess_YKR_grid.shp` shapefile from the https://blogs.helsinki.fi/accessibility/helsinki-region-travel-time-matrix/
 2. Extract the data into a folder named `data/` in the root of this project, so the structure looks like:

 ```